GaloisInc/saw-script/doc/tutorial/tutorial.md

 Cryptol code from SAWScript commands, the Cryptol code is placed within double brackets `{{` and `}}`.

-The `prove` command can verify the validity of such an assertion.
+The `prove` command can verify the validity of such an assertion, or produce a counter-example that invalidates it.
 The `abc` parameter indicates what theorem prover to use; SAWScript offers support for many other SAT and SMT solvers as well as user definable simplification tactics.

-TODO: mention `sat`, too.
+Similarly, the `sat` command works in the opposite direction to `prove`.
+It attempts to find a value for which the given assertion is true, and fails if there is no such value.

 If the `saw` executable is in your PATH, you can run the script above with